paulsilvis/DustCollector/docs/temp.md

 #####    The  Net  Result

 This  organization  means  that  it  is  easy  to  spot  the  3  signals  need  for  each  motor.
-Take  a  look  at  the  circuit  board  and  you'll  see  that  E(enable),  S(step)  and  D(dir)  are  grouped  for  each  motor.
+Take  a  look  at  the  circuit  board  and  you'll  s        """ee  that  E(enable),  S(step)  and  D(dir)  are  grouped  for  each  motor.
 Look  at  the  two  shift-register  chips.
 For  chip  1  (left)  pins  1,  2  and  3  are  ESD  for  motor  4  (the  nearest  motor.
 For  chip  2  (right)  pins  4,  5  and  6  are  ESD  for  Motor  1  (the  nearest  motor).
 You  get  the  idea.
 Cool.

 ##  10. <a name='PowerSupplies'></a>Power  Supplies